This document is undergoing several updates to make it more internet friendly. Last update 09/03/2020.

 Make a Joyful Noise

-In 2011 we began a popular evening of hymn singing - hymns old and new - called “Make a Joyful Noise” which currently takes place on alternate Mondays at the Methodist Church, led by Roy Porter and Geoff Hitchen.
+In 2011 we began a popular evening of hymn singing - hymns old and new - called “Make a Joyful Noise” which currently takes place on alternate Mondays at the Methodist Church, Christ Church and Top Chapel, led by Roy Porter and Geoff Hitchen.
 The event attracts those from both inside and outside Chatburn, who enjoy singing.

 A brief history of Chatburn Methodist Church